 - make logging work just as well for the small CLI process as the large distributed application, and with similar amounts of ease.
 Pursuant to this I really think that any logging system or architecture that requires lots of extra stuff (agents, forwarders, rotation tools, etc.) to actually be able to use the logs is overkill.
 There’s nothing particularly exciting about sending logs over the network (or to a file, or a local socket,) and it should be possible to reduce the amount of complexity in this part of the deployment, which is good for just about everyone.

-logging behavior.
-It should be possible for applications to write their own
+core logging behavior.
+It should be possible for applications to write

-tools for sending log messages to places, or functions to filter and format
+their own tools for sending log messages to places, or functions to

 - Implementations and bridges between grip’s interfaces and other logging framework and tools.
 Grip attempts to make it possible to become the logging system for existing applications without needing to replace all logging call sites immediately (or ever!)